ThreeSixtyGiving/standard/documentation/identifiers.md

 To give users of 360Giving data the best chance of joining up information about the same organisations across different data files, we follow a simple methodology to create Organisation Identifiers.

 This can be summarised through the following process.
-As soon as a step gives you an identifier, you can stop use the given identifier.
+As soon as a step gives you an identifier, you can stop there and use the given identifier.

 1. If you have a **registered company number** for the organisation, use the prefix 'GB-COH-' and the registered number (indicating that the number could be looked up at [Companies House](http://www.companieshouse.gov.uk))